RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 The 256-256-128 network architecture provided sufficient capacity for learning complex locomotion patterns while maintaining computational efficiency.

+#### 4.3.2 Research-based Hyperparmeters

+The 400-300-300 neuron setup from Fujimoto et al. (2018), did not provide noticeable improvements over the initial results:

 Notable observations:
 - The twin critic mechanism effectively reduced overestimation bias
 - Delayed actor updates contributed to training stability
+- The higher variance could be a clue to the lower returns achieved by the project's implementation; compared to the research.
+Reducing the exploration noise could improve the performance.
+Additionally, addressing the exploding gradients observed over longer training durations may also improve training stability and achieve higher returns.

 ### 4.4 Comparative Analysis